antcho92/cf-201-calculator/README.txt

-This is a dalculator web app using vanilla javascript for application to Code 301 at Code Fellows.
+This is a Calculator web app using vanilla javascript for application to Code 301 at Code Fellows.
 It uses localStorage to save content to browser that is retrievable after a screen refresh.

 It is copied from my simple-calculator project but rewritten in vanilla javascript and does not use jQuery.